-The weighted average fair value of the share options in previous years was CAD 0.012 (2020 - CAD 0.6).
+The weighted average fair value of the share options in previous years was CAD 0.6 (2021 - CAD 0.60).
 Options were valued using the Black-Scholes model.
 Where relevant, the expected life used in the model has been adjusted based on management's best estimate for the effects of non- transferability, exercise restrictions (including the probability of meeting market conditions attached to the option), and behavioral considerations.
-Expected volatility is based on the historical share price volatility of the Group during 2021 and 2020.